omnidan/python-latex/README.md

 In your python script, you can now import objects from latex: `from latex import LatexParser`

 Most functions are documented using python docstrings.
+Look at my python-latex scripts to see an example of using of the library.